International Dentist Program (IU-IDP)

 All applicants must be proficient in the English language.
-Only applicants whose native language is not English are required to take the TOEFL.
+Applicants whose native language is not English are required to take the TOEFL.
 Applicants must submit an original score report of the TOEFL examination (IBT format) earned within the past two (2) years.
-This report should be sent directly from the Educational Testing Service to the Program (institution code 1325, department code 38).
+This report should be sent electronically and¬†directly from the Educational Testing Service to ADEA CAAPID.
 A score of ninety (90) or above on the internet-based format of the TOEFL examination is required.
 A score of 100 or above is preferred.
 Only the IBT TOEFL examination is accepted.
 No waivers are granted for the TOEFL for personal circumstances or for scores below the minimum application requirement.
 Do not send the TOEFL score report to the Office of Admissions and Student Affairs at Indiana University School of Dentistry.
-Preference is given to applicants who meet the following criteria:

 THREE LETTERS OF RECOMMENDATION

 Applicants who are selected for an interview will be notified by email approximately two to three weeks prior to the interview date.
-Interviews are conducted when all application materials have been successfully submitted as required by the IU-IDP program.
+Interviews are conducted when all application materials have been successfully submitted as required by the program.
 The interview consists of an orientation, tour of the dental school, financial aid and admissions presentations, personal interviews with faculty, and a bench test.
 The bench test will be conducted in the morning.
 The¬†bench test preparation manual will be distributed to the applicant prior to the interview.
 All materials for the bench test will be provided by the school.
 Applicants will not be allowed to bring their own instruments.
 Applicants are allowed to bring their own loupes.
 The bench test lasts up to four hours.
 We expect to interview qualified applicants in¬†late May and¬†early June, 2017.

 ACCEPTANCE NOTIFICATION PROCESS: